 It takes a bold Bond to pull off a safari suit.
 But then, it takes a bold Bond to dress up as a clown, pilot a crocodile-shaped submarine and drive half a car through the streets of Paris — and Roger Moore did all of that.
 Suddenly, his penchant for pockets doesn’t seem so strange.

 In fact, it’s another has-been style that this year is fighting its way out of the jungle and back into mainstream fashion.
-So take inspiration from the longest-serving 007, and head to A Day’s March, where this Ripstop field jacket will do as handsome a job as Tod’s linen-blend offering.
-Or, for the real deal, look to Orlebar Brown, whose take on the safari jacket takes its military cues from The Man With The Golden Gun.
+So take inspiration from the longest-serving 007, and head to Private White V.C., where this Cotton Safari Jacket will do as handsome a job as A Day’s March’s Ripstop offering.
+Or you could look to Ralph Lauren, whose Ventile Wading Jacket evokes as much style, sophistication and suavity as the very best 007 ensembles.

 Like Timothy Dalton’s Bond, never get hot under the collar